-1 Launch the OMS Setup application.
+- 1 Launch the OMS Setup application.
 If OMS has not yet been configured, you'll be prompted to configure a New Studio Setup.
-Click OK.

-2 Select whether your MIDI interface is connected to the Modem or Printer port.
-If using a USB or PCI-based MIDI interface, leave both ports unchecked, Click Search.
+Click OK. - 2 Select whether your MIDI interface is connected to the Modem or Printer port.
+If using a USB or PCI-based MIDI interface (including the Digi 001), leave both ports unchecked.
+Click Search.